What are they?

 Maintaining recreation areas

 Maintenance of recreation areas for children includes several efforts and its frequency depends on the needs of each specific task.
-In order to guarantee the quality of these areas, preventive inspections are conducted three times a week to detect abnormalities and damages in game facilities and fences surrounding playing areas.
+In order to guarantee the quality of these areas, preventive inspections are conducted two times a week to detect abnormalities and damages in game facilities and fences surrounding playing areas.

 Airing and disinfecting sandpits